stanley-fork/oneplus_archive/docs/README.md

 ## Overview 🔍

-This project is an a firmware repository of OxygenOS & ColorOS, offering stock OTA images for **OnePlus** phones.
-All files are [archived](https://archive.org/details/oneplus_archive), ensuring easy access and long-term preservation.
+This project a firmware repository of OxygenOS & ColorOS, offering stock OTA images for **OnePlus** phones.

 ### Key features:
 - Helps in restoring stock firmware and recovery from soft‑bricks.